repobee/repobee-plug/docs/creating_plugins.rst

 As you can see, it's rather uncomplicated.
-The ``act`` function simply finds files in the repository at ``path``, and returns a :py:class:`~repobee_plug.HookResult` with the results.
-Returning a :py:class:`~repobee_plug.HookResult` is optional, but if you don't RepoBee will not report any results for your plugin.
+The ``act`` function simply finds files in the repository at ``path``, and returns a :py:class:`~repobee_plug.Result` with the results.
+Returning a :py:class:`~repobee_plug.Result` is optional, but if you don't RepoBee will not report any results for your plugin.
 As listing files makes sense both for student and master repos, we can safely implement both the ``setup_task`` and ``clone_task`` hooks, and return a :py:class:`~repobee_plug.Task` with the